-Furthermore, GSMI also deployed several programs to promote its employees' well-being, particularly in the area of mental health, and to heighten their Covid-19 awareness.
+Furthermore, GSMI retained programs that promote employees' well-being, particularly in the area of mental health.
 Alternative topics and trainings included personal financial wellness and sustainable gardening among others.
-In the end, GSMI invested an average of 18.2 training hours per employee for the full year.
+In the end, GSMI invested an average of 24.8 training hours per employee for the full year.